lsbFlying/resy/README.md

 ```

 ### syncUpdate
-The update of this controlled input/textarea needs to be updated synchronously,
+the update of this controlled input/textarea needs to be updated synchronously,
 otherwise, due to asynchronous updates such as "store.setState" or "store[key] = newValue",
 it will cause input/textarea unable to input characters in languages other than English.
 "syncUpdate" is a helpless solution to the conflict between